 Book lice control – do I have book lice?

-Question: I live in Arlington, Va.
-We have noticed in the last several days small (about the size of a small pepper flake) brownish-black bugs in our bathtub below the ceiling fan/vent (not near the drain or faucet), and around some of our windows.
+Question: I live in Arlington, VA, We have noticed in the last several days small (about the size of a small pepper flake) brownish-black bugs in our bathtub below the ceiling fan/vent (not near the drain or faucet), and around some of our windows.
 Any idea what they could be?
 Are they book lice?
-How to get rid of them?
-I did not see anything like them in your pest library on the website.
+How can we get rid of them?

 ANSWER: It is difficult to determine the pest without examining a specimen.
 From your description though, you probably have are psocids (soo-cids) or booklice (an unfortunate name, since they are not really lice nor always associated with books).